shanesveller/thredded/INSTALL.md

 # Initial Setup

 I highly suggest using [RVM](https://rvm.beginrescueend.com/) or [RBENV](https://github.com/sstephenson/rbenv) to manage your ruby vm's.
 I'll assume you're using RVM, so if more information is needed please take the time to watch Ryan Bates' screencast on [getting started with Ruby on Rails](http://railscasts.com/episodes/310-getting-started-with-rails).
-You should probably watch it anyway, actually.
+You should probably watch it anyway.

 * Install Ruby 1.9.2 -- `rvm install 1.9.2`
 * create a thredded gemset -- `rvm gemset create thredded`